Introducing Our Governors

 Helen Bush, Chair and Community Governor

 I have over 10 years governance experience and have been a governor at BJS since 2013 when I was appointed to the Interim Executive Board which was set up to govern the school when it went in to special measures.
 I am currently chair of the Local Governing Board at BJS, and have chaired the school's governing board since 2015.
 I was previously a parent governor at Bedgrove Infant School where I was vice chair and chaired the Curriculum Committee.
-I am also a parent governor at Aylesbury High School where I am the Safeguarding Governor and chair the School Performance Committee.
+I am also co-chair of the governing board at Aylesbury High School where I am also the Safeguarding Governor and chair the Teaching & Learning Committee.

 I am a full-time mum to a daughter who left BJS in summer 2017 to move on to secondary school.